-Following three abortive days of work, The Beatles started afresh by starting a remake of Ob-La-Di, Ob-La-Da during this session.
+Following three abortive days of work on ‘Ob-La-Di, Ob-La-Da’, The Beatles started afresh with a remake during this session.

-The group recorded 12 takes of the backing track, with Paul McCartney on distorted bass guitar, John Lennon on piano, George Harrison playing an acoustic guitar and Ringo Starr on drums.
+The group recorded 12 takes of the backing track, with Paul McCartney on distorted bass guitar, John Lennon on piano, George Harrison playing an acoustic guitar, and Ringo Starr on drums.
 Each instrument was recorded onto a separate track on the tape.

-Ob-La-Di, Ob-La-Da's distinctive piano introduction came about during this session, after Lennon grew frustrated with playing the song.
+The song’s distinctive piano introduction came about during this session, after Lennon grew frustrated with playing the song.

-After about four or five nights doing Ob-La-Di, Ob-La-Da John Lennon came to the session really stoned, totally out of it on something or other, and he said ‘Alright, we’re gonna do Ob-La-Di, Ob-La-Da'.
+After about four or five nights doing ‘Ob-La-Di, Ob-La-Da’ John Lennon came to the session really stoned, totally out of it on something or other, and he said ‘Alright, we’re gonna do ‘Ob-La-Di, Ob-La-Da’.’
 He went straight to the piano and smashed the keys with an almighty amount of volume, twice the speed of how they’d done it before, and said ‘This is it!
 Come on!’
 He was really aggravated.
 That was the version they ended up using.

 The Complete Beatles Recording Sessions, Mark Lewisohn